CrowCrow611/Cipher_os/README.md

 # CIPHER_OS

-> A fully-featured browser-based operating system simulation — built as a single HTML file.

 CIPHER_OS is a self-contained, zero-dependency desktop environment that runs entirely in your browser.
-It features a windowed UI, a custom scripting language, a suite of built-in apps, and a dual-mode aesthetic system that lets you flip between a clean dark workspace and a full hacker terminal vibe.
+It features a windowed UI, a custom scripting language, a suite of built-in apps, and a dual-mode aesthetic system that lets you flip between a clean dark workspace.

+Do note that most of the features are written by claude.
+And i am rewriitng the entire os.

 ---